Skip to Main Content

 Nature documentary production throughout Thailand.

-Marine and wildlife filming in Thailand spans the Gulf of Thailand and the Andaman Sea, plus the rainforests of Khao Sok and the savannas of Khao Yai.
+Here is how this works in practice.
+Marine and wildlife filming in Thailand spans the Gulf of Thailand.
+Plus the Andaman Sea, plus the rainforests of Khao Sok and the savannas of Khao Yai.
 Productions can capture wild Asian elephants in Khao Yai National Park, clouded leopards in the western forests, hornbills in Khao Sok, and whale sharks and manta rays in the Andaman Sea around the Similan and Surin Islands.
-Iconic locations include Phuket, Krabi, Koh Phi Phi, James Bond Island and Maya Bay.
+Iconic locations have Phuket, Krabi, Koh Phi Phi, James Bond Island and Maya Bay.

-We work with experienced Thai wildlife cinematographers and coordinate permits through the Thailand Film Office, the Department of National Parks (DNP), the Marine Department of Thailand and local Fine Arts Department offices.
+Here is the short of it.
+We work with skilled Thai wildlife cinematographers and set up permits through the Thailand Film Office, the Department of National Parks (DNP), the Marine Department of Thailand and local Fine Arts Department offices.
 Our team handles vessel charters from Phuket and Koh Samui, dive operators across the Andaman Sea and Gulf of Thailand, and access to Khao Yai, Khao Sok and other major national parks so your crew can focus on filming.

 Capabilities